sbt/website/src/reference/02-DetailTopics/01-Using-sbt/07-Incremental-Recompilation.md

 Understanding Incremental Recompilation
 ---------------------------------------

-Compiling Scala code with Scalac is slow, but sbt often makes it faster.
+Compiling Scala code with scalac is slow, but sbt often makes it faster.
 By understanding how, you can even understand how to make compilation even faster.
 Modifying source files with many dependencies might require recompiling only those source files